Zihao-Wang6657/Zihao-Wang6657/README.md

 About me：
-I'm Zihaowang,an undergraduate student of East China Normal University,majoring in Software Engineering,
+I'm ZihaoWang,an undergraduate student of East China Normal University,majoring in Software Engineering,
 Familar with C,C++,python,
 Interested in Distributed Online Learning and Reinforcement Learning,
 My email:zihaowang6657@gmail.com